 Extra Credit: Add your website listing to the UCSC directory of individual websites (click on "add, update, or remove your entry" and follow the steps).
 (100 points)

-Finally, upload your index.html file to eCommons.
-Your index.html file should be both online and on eCommons for full credit.
+Finally, upload your index.html file to Canvas.
+Your index.html file should be available both at people.ucsc.edu and on Canvas for full credit.